-Employee Name: Employee #: Site: Title/Subject/Grade Level: Evaluating Administrator: Date of Conference: PARTICIPATION CRITERIA Permanent Teacher.
-Mutual agreement for participation in Alternative Evaluation process by Administrator and Certificated employee.
-If the Administrator and Certificated employee mutually agree to utilize the Certificated Evaluation Report, that transition will take place following the completion of the Mid-Year Evaluation.
-3 consecutive prior evaluations by an administrator with all ratings of "4" or "3".
-TYPE OF PROJECT (See pages 4 & 5 for description) Action Research Project Development of Curriculum Unit or Course Lesson Study Mentoring or Peer Coaching Project description submitted and discussed with administrator by October 31.
-Mid-year evaluation of project by January 31.
-Final evaluation of project no later than thirty (30) days before the last day of school.
+Employee Name: Employee #: Site: Title/Subject/Grade Level: Evaluating Administrator: Date of Conference: PARTICIPATION CRITERIA Permanent Teacher. employee.
+If the Administrator Evaluation Report, that transition on in Alternative Evaluation process b and Certificated employee mutually ag n will take place following the comple gree to utilize the Certificated tion of the Mid-Year Evaluation. • 3 consecutive prior evaluations b by an administrator with all ratings of "4" or "3".
+TYPE OF PROJECT (See pages 4 & 5 for description) Action Research Project National Board Certification Process Development of Curriculum U nit or Course Self-Directed Professional Growth Lesson Study Site Leadershi p Role Mentoring or Peer Coaching DEADLINES: Project description submitted a nd discussed with administrator by Oc tober 31. • Mid-year evaluation of project by January 31. • Final evaluation of project no la ater than thirty (30) days before the las st day of school.
 GOAL: What goal(s) will be met through y our self-directed growth plan?